sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 Now that we have introduced the classical potential models, and how these models are obtained, we can start to look at the dynamics of the system.

 ## Force and acceleration
-The particles that we study are classical in nature, and therefore it is possible to apply classical mechanics to rationalise their dynamic behaviour.
+The particles that we study are classical in nature, because we apply classical mechanics to rationalise their dynamic behaviour.
 For this the starting point is **Newton's second law of motion**,

 $$ \mathbf{f} = m\mathbf{a}, $$